openspending/fiscal-data-package/spec/index.md

     "primaryKey": ["Project", "ClassCode"],

     // OPTIONAL: Describes what kind of a dimension it is. `dimensionType` is a string that `MUST` be one of the following:
-        // "datetime": the date of a transaction
+    // * "datetime": the date of a transaction
-        // "entity": names the organisation doing the spending or receiving
+    // * "entity": names the organisation doing the spending or receiving
-        // "classification": one or more fields that create a categorical hierarchy of the type of spending (eg, Health > Hospital services > Nursing)
+    // * "classification": one or more fields that create a categorical hierarchy of the type of spending (eg, Health > Hospital services > Nursing)
-        // "activity": one or more fields that create an administrative hierarchy (eg, Department > Programme > Project)
+    // * "activity": one or more fields that create an administrative hierarchy (eg, Department > Programme > Project)
-        // "fact": an attribute such as an ID or reference number attached to a transaction
+    // * "fact": an attribute such as an ID or reference number attached to a transaction
-        // "location": the geographical location where money is spent
+    // * "location": the geographical location where money is spent
-        // "other": not one of the above "dimensionType": "classification",
+    // * "other": not one of the above "dimensionType": "classification",

-    // (other properties allowed)
+    // OPTIONAL: Other properties allowed.

   }
-  ...
+  //...
 ]
 ```